tfius/scaffold-eth/README.md

 - A transaction is sent to notify receiver of new data available You don't need to be bonded to send encrypted data.
 As long as receiver is registered with Smail you will be able to send encrypted data.

-You will be asked to decrypt your Smail Wallet every time you visit this page.
+You will be asked to decrypt your Datafund Wallet every time you visit this page.
 NOTE: Only receiver can retrieve and decrypt its contents.

 ### BEWARE AND BEHOLD
 Always check that you are on correct domain and that you are using correct MetaMask account.
-Scammers could potentially ask you to decrypt Smail Wallet and gain access to your data.
+Scammers could potentially ask you to decrypt Datafund Wallet and gain access to your data.

 ## Pricing
 When you send message you pay transaction costs and for storage fees on Swarm network.
 Data persistence is not guaranteed.
 Storage fees go to Smail maintainer and are used to buy Bzz tokens to store data for as long as possible.
 For how long you might ask?
 Answer to this question is tricky.
 It depends on market conditions as prices fluctuate when demand increases.
 If market is willing to pay more for storage, then postage stamps expire sooner and data will be garbage collected.